quqtalk/spring-samples/spring-oauth2-sso-sample-authorization-server/README.md

 # 2. implicit
 1. Access "http://localhost:8080/oauth/authorize?response_type=token&client_id=secret-key&redirect_uri=http://www.baidu.com" in browser.
+2. Enter the username and password as "user:123456".
-2. The access token will be in the redirect url, such as: https://www.baidu.com/#access_token=f48ac369-8a02-43de-8012-ceaf96599b97&token_type=bearer&expires_in=42603&scope=avatar%20slogan%20email
+3. The access token will be in the redirect url, such as: https://www.baidu.com/#access_token=f48ac369-8a02-43de-8012-ceaf96599b97&token_type=bearer&expires_in=42603&scope=avatar%20slogan%20email

 # 3. password